 Current theories and empirical research pertaining to crime and criminal behavior and its causes, methods of prevention, systems of punishment and rehabilitation.
 Three lecture hours per week.
-Credit: 3 semester hours

 CJSA 1327 /CRIJ 1310\ Fundamentals of Criminal Law

 A study of the nature of criminal law; philosophical and historical development; major definitions and concepts; classification of crime; elements of crimes and penalties, using Texas statutes as illustrations; criminal responsibility.
 Three lecture hours per week.